kf7eel/shark-py-sms/README.md

 ----

 ### noaa.py - NWS Weather Alert to SMS

+### Broken in Python 3.7...
+Appears to be an issue with the required module, will work on later...

 This script will check for moderate, severe, or extreme weather alerts and send them to the configured sms receiver.
 Setting this up to send to a talk group will allow multiple users to receive severe weather alerts.